alok-ai-lab/MRep-DeepInsight/README.md

     Note: Install R/Python software to use UMAP (see `umap_Rmatlab.m`)

-2. Download example dataset from the following link (caution: data size is 17MB):
+2. Download the example dataset from the following link (caution: data size is 17MB):

     [dataset4.mat](https://github.com/alok-ai-lab/MRep-DeepInsight/blob/main/Data/dataset4.mat)

    Move the dataset4.mat to the folder `MRep-DeepInsight/Data/`.

-   The dataset is given in struct format of Matlab.
+   The dataset is given in the struct format of Matlab.
 Use any other data (binary class or multi-class) in a similar struct format for MRep-DeepInsight.

 3. Download and Install example CNN net such as ResNet-50 in Matlab, see details about ResNet-50 from MathWorks [link](https://www.mathworks.com/help/deeplearning/ref/resnet50.html).
 You may use different nets as desired.